 1 Joh 5:20 We also know that the Son of God has come and has given us understanding so that we may know the true God.
 We are in union with the one who is true, his Son Jesus Christ.
 He is the true God and eternal life.

-True: true, ἀληθινός alēthinos, opposite to what is fictitious, counterfeit, Imaginary, simulated or pretended.
+True: true, ἀληθινός alēthinos, opposite to what is fictitious, counterfeit, imaginary, simulated or pretended.
 Who is this true God?
 Many are confident that “he” is exactly Christ.
-But John 17:3 says, “But this is eternal life, that they know you who alone are true God, and the one whom you have sent, Jesus Christ.” – These verses were meant to prove that God is Triune.
+But John 17:3 says, “But this is eternal life, that they know you who alone is true God, and the one whom you have sent, Jesus Christ.” – These verses were meant to prove that God is Triune.
 If you read this verse carefully, you will find that God the Father is the only true God.
 To achieve eternal life, according to the verse, you also have to know the one whom God has sent, Jesus Christ.
-This people do not know; about two billion people believe in God being Triune .
+These people do not know; about two billion people believe in God being Triune.
 A clearer translation of 1 John 5:20 would be the following: We know that the Son of God has come and has given us understanding so that we may know the true God.
 We are in union with the one who is true, his Son Jesus Christ.
 God the Father is the true God and eternal life.

 Joh 14:16 I will ask the Father to give you another Helper, to be with you always.
 Joh 14:17 He is the Spirit of truth, whom the world cannot receive, for it neither sees him nor recognizes him.
 But you recognize him, for he abides with you and will be in you. – The Holy Spirit is called here as the Spirit of truth.
 Jesus promises to pray to the Father, that the Father would give another Counsellor to the apostles, that is, the Spirit of truth.
 It is also evident from this that the Father is above Jesus, i.e. they are not equal.

-You have now read these Bible verses, which one of the true believer of the triune God has chosen to prove that God is triune.
+You have now read these Bible verses, which one of the true believers of the triune God has chosen to prove that God is triune.
 In fact, I did not find such a proof.
 How did you do?
-I’m not trying to convert you my reader, just to remind you of the importance of the love for truth.
+I’m not trying to convert you, my reader, just to remind you of the importance of the love for truth.
 It can take years – just as with me – before the pieces fit together.
 It’s a cheerful feeling.
 Still, there are many questions I do not know the answer yet.
 I’m searching for it and God will give me the answer in time.